MrHallway0/Portable-Server-Project/README.md

 Bellow is the installation and setup of running a server on your device

  1. Install [Termux](https://play.google.com/store/apps/details?id=com.termux)
- 2. Run this command: `pkg install git python && git clone https://github.com/MrHallway0/Portable-Server-Project.git && sudo python ./Portable-Server-Project/setup.py`
+ 2. Run this command: `pkg install git python && git clone https://github.com/MrHallway0/Portable-Server-Project.git && python ./Portable-Server-Project/setup.py`
  3. It will provide you with a setup wizard follow the on screen prompts and get ready to have a server on the go!

 # Idea